The Best Dogs For Kid: Breeds Common To Australia

 Provide enough exercise

 This ties in with the last point.
 A bored dog will have higher chances of getting aggressive, just because they have pent-up energy they aren’t burning.
-In fact, an Australian study about distress and feed-related aggression in dogs showed that dogs that consistently engaged in game-playing with their owners had a lower probability of aggressiveness.
+In fact, an Australian study about distress and feed-related aggression in dogs showed dogs that consistently engaged in game-playing with their owners had a lower probability of aggressiveness.

 If your dog is getting restless or destructive at home, don’t wait for it to become an aggression problem.
 Up their outdoor time, engage in mind games and provide challenging training to keep them busy and tired.